ruichee/Fluid-Sim/README.md

-# Numerical-Methods
+# Fluid Simulations
-Projects on numerical methods and visualizations.
-This includes numerical schemes of simple dynamic systems, graphical displays of system evolution, and flow visualization of streamlines in potential flow theory.
+Projects on fluid simulation and visualization approches.
+This includes flow visualization of potential flows, numerical methods, and graphical displays.

 These projects are part of my self-learning and pursuit in computational physics and simulation methods.
 Much of the code is in progress.